 ERCOT Zone West 2001: The Floating Price during a Determination Period shall be the average of the quarterly hour prices (positive or negative) listed in the Index for power delivered during the applicable hours on each Delivery Day during the applicable Determination Period.
 The Floating Price for each Determination Period shall be calculated utilizing the quarterly hour prices published by the Electric Reliability Council of Texas, Inc. (“ERCOT”) on ERCOT's official web site currently located at http://mospublic.ercot.com/ercot/jsp/balancing_services_mcp.jsp, or any successor thereto, under the heading “Balancing Services MCP; Zone West 2001" (the "Index").

-ERCOT Zone North 2001

-The average of the quarterly hour prices as published by the Electric Reliability Council of Texas, Inc. (“ERCOT”) on ERCOT's official web site currently located at http://mospublic.ercot.com/ercot/jsp/balancing_services_mcp.jsp, or any successor thereto, under the heading “Balancing Services MCP"; "Zone North 2001" for electricity delivered during the applicable hours for the applicable Determination Period.

-ERCOT Zone South 2001

-The average of the quarterly hour prices as published by the Electric Reliability Council of Texas, Inc. (“ERCOT”) on ERCOT's official web site currently located at http://mospublic.ercot.com/ercot/jsp/balancing_services_mcp.jsp, or any successor thereto, under the heading “Balancing Services MCP"; "Zone South 2001" for electricity delivered during the applicable hours for the applicable Determination Period.

-ERCOT Zone West 2001

-The average of the quarterly hour prices as published by the Electric Reliability Council of Texas, Inc. (“ERCOT”) on ERCOT's official web site currently located at http://mospublic.ercot.com/ercot/jsp/balancing_services_mcp.jsp, or any successor thereto, under the heading “Balancing Services MCP"; "Zone West 2001" for electricity delivered during the applicable hours for the applicable Determination Period.

 Megawatt Daily Index Daily